From Global to Granular: Revealing IQA Model Performance via Correlation Surface: Method

 \subsubsection{{Granularity Modulator}}

 At a query MOS $Q^s_k$, we adopt a Gaussian model to estimate the contribution weight of each image pair ($I_i$ and $I_j$) in the mode performance measure smoothly.
 In particular,

 where \( \sigma_i \) and \( \sigma_j \) are the standard deviations of the subjective quality ratings for images $I_i$ and $I_j$.
 Herein, the standard deviations can be obtained from the test dataset if it provides or estimated by a Beta distribution followed by\cite{ferrari2004beta}.
-Herein, the reason we adopt the Gaussian modeling lies in that human ratings (denoted as $R_i$ and $R_j$ for $I_i$ and $I_j$) usually follows a Gaussian distribution with the MOS,~$q_i$ or $q_j$ as the mean value\cite{zhang2021uncertainty,you2024descriptive}, \ie, $R_i \sim \mathcal{N}\left(q_i, \sigma_i^2\right), R_j \sim \mathcal{N}\left(q_j, \sigma_j^2\right)$.
-Assuming that the quality scores \( q_i \) and \( q_j \) are statistically independent, the joint probability of both falling at the target MOS \( Q_k^s \) can be approximated as the product of their individual Gaussian probabilities:
+Herein, the reason we adopt the Gaussian modeling lies in that human ratings (denoted as $R_i$ and $R_j$ for $I_i$ and $I_j$) usually follows a Gaussian distribution with the MOS,~$q_i$ or $q_j$ as the mean value\cite{zhang2021uncertainty,you2024descriptive}, \ie, $R_i \sim \mathcal{N}\left(q_i, \sigma_i^2\right), R_j \sim \mathcal{N}\left(q_j, \sigma_j^2\right)$. \rc{ Assuming that the quality scores $q_i$ and $q_j$ are statistically independent, the joint probability of both falling at the target MOS $Q_k^s$ is exactly equal to the product of their individual Gaussian probabilities: